Todd2112/My-Portfolio/web-keyword-crawler/README.md

-# Web Keyword Crawler - Proof of Concept
+# Web Keyword Crawler

-## Overview
+## Overview- Proof of Concept

 This project demonstrates a practical method for **programmatically extracting keyword-specific information** from publicly accessible websites.
 It serves as a **proof of concept** for building lightweight reconnaissance tools capable of cutting through web clutter and retrieving targeted content.